-Find the answers to commonly asked questions about learning with Queen Mary Online, from the admissions process through to how you will study with us.
+Find the answers to commonly asked questions about learning with Queen Mary Online.

 Frequently asked questions

 Queen Mary places 117th in the world (QS World University Rankings 2022) and 41st in the UK (Complete Uni Guide 2022).

 Our outlook is firmly international, with staff and students representing 162 nationalities.

 QMUL began life as the People’s Palace, a Victorian philanthropic project designed to bring culture, recreation and education to the people of east London.
 We also have roots in one of the first colleges to provide higher education to women, Westfield College, and the medical colleges of St Bartholomew’s and the Royal London Hospitals.

 When you enrol on our programmes, you will be fully registered with Queen Mary University of London.
 You will also be eligible for a QMUL Student ID card.